discourse/discourse/docs/DEVELOPER-ADVANCED.md

 Discourse does a lot of stuff async, so it's better to run sidekiq even on development mode:

-    ruby $(mailcatcher) # open http://localhost:1080 to see the emails, stop with pkill -f mailcatcher bundle exec sidekiq # open http://localhost:3000/sidekiq to see queues bundle exec rails server
+    mailcatcher # open http://localhost:1080 to see the emails, stop with pkill -f mailcatcher bundle exec sidekiq # open http://localhost:3000/sidekiq to see queues bundle exec rails server